-Figure 2.4: Event display of another simulated event in the toy detector; a K^- (blue) is produced with a very shallow trajectory and it does not intersect any detector shells while the K^+ (red) makes five hits in the inner detector and seven in the outer detector
+Figure 3.4: Event display of another simulated event in the toy detector; a K^- (blue) is produced with a very shallow trajectory and it does not intersect any detector shells while the K^+ (red) makes five hits in the inner detector and seven in the outer detector

-Figure 2.5: The final plot showing 870 reconstructed events out of 1000 generated events
+Figure 3.5: The final plot showing 870 reconstructed events out of 1000 generated events

-The three simulation steps use tools provided by art to record the truth infor $mation(\gamma)$ about each hit.
-Therefore it is possible to navigate from any hit back to the intersection from which it is derived, and from there back to the particle that made the intersection.
+- 1 The third step in the simulation chain (hit-making) is to inspect the intersections - produced by the detector simulation and turn them into data-like hits.
+In this - 3 step, a simple model of inefficiency is applied and some intersections will not - 4 produce hits.
+Each hit represents a 2D measurement (φ, z) ; each component is - 5 smeared with a gaussian distribution. - The three simulation steps use tools provided by art to record the truth infor- - mation(γ) about each hit.
+Therefore it is possible to navigate from any hit back - to the intersection from which it is derived, and from there back to the particle - 9 that made the intersection.

 The fourth step is the reconstruction step.
-The toyExperiment does not yet have properly working reconstruction code; instead it mocks up credible look-12 ing results.
-The output of this code is a data product that represents a fitted 13 helix; it contains the fitted track parameters of the helix, their covariance matrix 14 15 and collection of smart pointers that point to the hits that are on the reconstructed track.
-When we write proper tracking finding and track fitting code 16 for the toyExperiment, the classes that describe the fitted helix will not change.
-17 Because the main point of the Workbook exercises is to illustrate the bookkeep-18 ing features in art, this is good enough for the task at hand.
-The output data 19 product will contain 0, 1 or 2 fitted helices, depending on how many generated 20 tracks passed the minimum hits cut.
-21
+The toyExperiment does not yet have properly working reconstruction code; instead it mocks up credible looking results.
+The output of this code is a data product that represents a fitted helix; it contains the fitted track parameters of the helix, their covariance matrix and collection of smart pointers that point to the hits that are on the reconstructed track.
+When we write proper tracking finding and track fitting code for the toyExperiment, the classes that describe the fitted helix will not change.
+Because the main point of the Workbook exercises is to illustrate the bookkeeping features in art, this is good enough for the task at hand.
+The output data product will contain 0, 1 or 2 fitted helices, depending on how many generated tracks passed the minimum hits cut.

 The fifth step in the workflow does a simulated analysis using the fitted helices from the reconstruction step.
-It forms all distinct pairs of tracks and requires 23 that they be oppositely charged.
-It then computes the invariant mass of the 24 pair, under the assumption that both fitted helices are kaons.
-This module 25 is an analyzer module and does not make any output data product.
-But it does make some histograms, one of which is a histogram of the reconstructed

-- invariant mass of all pairs of oppositely charged tracks; this histogram is shown - 2 in Figure 2.5.
-When you run the Workbook exercises, you will make this plot - 3 and can compare it to Figure 2.5.
+It forms all distinct pairs of tracks and requires that they be oppositely charged.
+It then computes the invariant mass of the pair, under the assumption that both fitted helices are kaons.
+This module is an analyzer module and does not make any output data product.
+But it does make some histograms, one of which is a histogram of the reconstructed invariant mass of all pairs of oppositely charged tracks; this histogram is shown in Figure 3.5.
+When you run the Workbook exercises, you will make this plot and can compare it to Figure 3.5.

-4 2.8 Rules, Best Practices, Conventions and Style
+3.8 Rules, Best Practices, Conventions and Style